Skip to content

 sudo chmod 600 /swapfile

-# 3. Mark it as swap space
+# Format it as swap space

 sudo mkswap /swapfile

-# 4. Enable it
+# Activate it immediately

 sudo swapon /swapfile